hdShang/arxiv-daily/docs/cs-RO/2025-06-30/papers/250623768v1-motion-tracking-with-muscles-predictive-control-of-a-parametric-musc.md

 ---
 layout: default
-title: Motion Tracking with Muscles: Predictive Control of a Parametric Musculoskeletal Canine Model
+title: "Motion Tracking with Muscles: Predictive Control of a Parametric Musculoskeletal Canine Model"
 ---

 # Motion Tracking with Muscles: Predictive Control of a Parametric Musculoskeletal Canine Model